WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 16. What are class components in React?

 - Class components in React are defined using the ES6 class syntax.
-They have accesss to state and lifecycle methods and are used for more complex, stateful components.
+They have access to state and lifecycle methods and are used for more complex, stateful components.

+## 17. What is the difference between functional and class components in React?

+- The main difference in functional and class components in React is that functional components are simple and do not have lifecycle methods , whereas class components have access to state and lifecycle methods and are more powerful.

+Additionally , functional components use hooks for state management.